"Jay Porter paid his taxi driver and ducked under a string of red-and-white incident tape to approach the sprawl of police cars..."

 “Some things are different this time,” Kulski pointed out.
 “He was killed here, not someplace else and brought here.”

-Jay knew the detective was right.
-There was too much blood and dead men don’t bleed.
+The detective was right.
+There was too much blood, and dead men don’t bleed.
 “That is a big difference.
-What else do you know?”
+What more?”

 “He fell here.”
 The detective indicated where the victim had fallen facedown, his heart leaking into the snow.
 “The killer rolled him over to cut his face.”

-“So he was dead first,” Jay said, “and not tortured this time.”
+“So he was dead first and not tortured this time,” Jay noted aloud.

-He slipped on rubber gloves and squatted next to the dead man.
-His open cheek revealed an almost full set gold teeth.
-Blood matted his woolly hair to the snow, and his eyes were open, staring dully at what, his last conscious moment?
+He slipped on rubber gloves and squatted next to the body.
+The dead man’s lacerated check revealed an almost full set of gold teeth.
+Blood matted his woolly hair to the snow, and his eyes were open, staring dully at what?
+His last conscious moment?
 Jay wanted to develop his retina, make a print, see what he last saw.